-My first kiss with a boy, we’ll call Boy X, since he wouldn’t want his name used.
-After I joined the Auburn Gay Straight Alliance (AGSA), I thought this boy was cute so I asked if he’d want to hang out in my dorm some time.
+My first kiss with a boy — we’ll call him Boy X, since he wouldn’t want his name used.
+After I joined the Auburn Gay-Straight Alliance (AGSA), I thought this boy was cute so I asked if he’d want to hang out in my dorm sometime.
 We watched Milk.
 And I had some beer shoved in my closet.
 And Boy X is a big fan of beer.
 And we’re sort of chit-chatting back and forth.
 I’m asking what it’s like to be gay.
 I asked if he’d ever kissed anybody.
 And he said — actually, I forgot what his response was.
 I was too focused on saying, “Do you mind if I kiss you now?”
 And he said yes.
 And that was my first kiss with a boy.

 My dates never last more than two weeks.
 I do want a relationship, but I have a full life on campus.
 I’m a zoology major.
-I came to Auburn because their zoology program is well-regarded.
+I came to Auburn because their zoology program is well regarded.
 I’ve known I wanted to work with reptiles since I was five.
 Both my parents are veterinarians, and my mom had a snake in college.
-His name was Alex and I’d see pictures and I was mesmerized.
+His name was Alex and I’d see pictures and be mesmerized.
 When I was nine, my mom let me have a snake.
-I was like, “having a snake would be the best thing.”
-The next year I bought one with my own money.
-And it just kind of snowballed.
+I was like, “Having a snake would be the best thing.”
+The next year I bought one with my own money, and it just kind of snowballed.
 I’ve taken care of over 100 reptiles between then and now.
 Tiki is eight.
-It’s the only one I have here.
+He’s the only one I have here.
 He’s about to hibernate soon.

 I’m also the political affairs director of AGSA.
 One of my projects this year is getting a local Episcopalian church more involved with the group, because a lot of people have been really stung by their church and given up on religion.

-Now that I’m so involved with AGSA, there are a few people who are the face of the gay community and I’m one of those people.
+Now that I’m so involved with AGSA, I’m one of the few people who are the face of the gay community at Auburn.
 I’ve been thrown out of fraternity parties before.
 I carry a knife with me, because I’m such an open figure on campus.

 Still, any university you go to is kind of a liberal pocket.
 We’re supported here.
 Anything outside of campus is different.
 On campus we only face opposition from highly religious groups and good ol’ Southern boys who are ingrained in what a man looks like and feel threatened by anything else.
 But when people walk by the AGSA booths and say “faggot” or something, we are just like, “Really?
 You mean, I’m gay?”
 We’re kind of smart-asses about it.